 A shareholder's deduction for S-corporation losses is limited to the sum of the amount of the shareholder's adjusted basis in his stock and in the corporation's indebtedness to him.
 To the extent a loss is not allowed due to this limitation, the loss generally is carried forward to the next year.
-Allowed to the next year.
+148

-Eligibility for S-Corporation Status. (b) To be eligible for S-corporation status, a corporation must (i) be a domestic corporation (i.e., organized under the laws of a state of the United States),245 (ii) have no more than 100 shareholders (for this purpose, stock owned by a husband and wife is treated as owned by one shareholder and all family members can elect to be treated as one shareholder), 246 (iii) have no more than one class of stock247 and (iv) have no shareholders other than individuals who are residents or citizens of the United States and certain trusts, estates or exempt organizations (e.g., qualified employee benefit plans and I.R.C. § 501(c)(3) organizations).248 S-corporations may have a C-corporation as a subsidiary (even if the S-corporation owns 80% or more of the C-corporation).
+(b) Eligibility for S-Corporation Status.
+To be eligible for S-corporation status, a corporation must (i) be a domestic corporation (i.e., organized under the laws of a state of the United States), (ii) have no more than 100 shareholders (for this purpose, stock owned by a husband and wife is treated as owned by one shareholder and all family members can elect to be treated as one shareholder), (iii) have no more than one class of stock and (iv) have no shareholders other than individuals who are residents or citizens of the United States and certain trusts, estates or exempt organizations (e.g., qualified employee benefit plans and IRC § 501(c)(3) organizations).
+S-corporations may have a C-corporation as a subsidiary (even if the S-corporation owns 80% or more of the C-corporation).
 Additionally, an S-corporation may now own a qualified subchapter S subsidiary ("QSSS").
-A QSSS includes any domestic corporation that qualifies as an S-corporation and is owned 100% by an S-corporation that elects to treat its subsidiary as a QSSS.
-249 A QSSS is not treated as a corporation separate from the parent S-corporation; and all of the assets, liabilities, and items of income, deduction and credit are treated as though they belong to the parent S-corporation.
-For purposes of the requirement that an S-corporation have only one class of stock, indebtedness may be treated as a second class of stock unless it meets the requirements of the safe harbor rule for "straight debt", the definition of which was expanded under the Small Business Job Protection Act of 1996.
-Certain options may also constitute a prohibited second class of stock.
-In order for the election of S-corporation status to be effective, the election must be made by all shareholders of the corporation.
+A QSSS includes any domestic corporation that qualifies as an S-corporation and is owned 100% by an S-corporation separate from the parent S-corporation; and all of the assets, liabilities, and items of income, deduction and credit are treated as though they belong to the parent S-corporation.
+For

-241 I.R.C. § 1374 (1989); Treas.
+&lt;sup>145 I.R.C. § 1374; Treas.
 Reg. § 1.1374-1 (2005).